Structured Logging

 -

-Application logs: Diagnostic information for debugging (stdout/stderr)
+Application logs: Diagnostic information for debugging (stdout/stderr, formatted by quarkus-logging-json)

 -